NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 The Holy Spirit **bears witness with our spirit** shows that he communicates with our spirit.
 Communicating is something only persons can do, and if our spirit man is our person, then the Holy Spirit is a person of God.

+## Romans 8:26

+> Likewise the Spirit helps us in our weakness.
+For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.

+This verse says **the Spirit himself intercedes for us**, which shows that the Holy Spirit makes a decision to intercede, that is to help us out in our prayers to God, praying for us.
+Praying is communication with God.
+This shows that the Holy Spirit is a person who can make a decision and can communicate.

+## Romans 8:27

+> And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.

+**He who searches hearths** is a divine attribute of God.

 ## Romans 14:11

 > for it is written, “As I live, says the Lord, every knee shall bow to me, and every tongue shall confess to God.”